apache/flink-web/faq.md

 Additionally, we provide a special YARN Enabled download of Flink for users with an existing Hadoop YARN cluster.
-[Apache Hadoop YARN](http://hadoop.apache.org/docs/r2.2.0/hadoop-yarn/hadoop-yarn-site/YARN.html) is Hadoop's cluster resource manager that allows to use different execution engines next to each other on a cluster.
+[Apache Hadoop YARN](http://hadoop.apache.org/docs/r2.2.0/hadoop-yarn/hadoop-yarn-site/YARN.html) is Hadoop's cluster resource manager that allows use of different execution engines next to each other on a cluster.

 ## Usage